benmaier/tacoma/README.md

 ### Pros of using tacoma

-* networks are natively described in continuous time
+* networks are natively described in continuous time (which includes descriptions in discrete time
 * two main native formats to describe temporal networks (`tc.edge_lists` and `tc.edge_changes`), a third way, a sorted list of `on`-intervals for each edge called `tc.edge_trajectories` is available, but algorithms work on the two native formats only